Chapter 12 of the book, The Voyage of The Aegre, is about our short stay in Barbados – West Indies, from late December 1973 till early January 1974

 The Christmas Party aboard The Aegre

-In the book I write about the Christmas Party we arranged in Carlisle Bay.
+In Chapter 12 of The Voyage of The Aegre I write about the Christmas Party we arranged in Carlisle Bay.
 We invited the crews of the twenty-five or more yachts who had sailed in across the Atlantic and were anchored around us in the Bay.
 Everyone accepted and wanted to come aboard:

 And then there was the clearing up…